Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Where,

-- \(\Delta\)Cp = variation in the heat capacity of the reaction (J/mol·K), assumed to be constant with temperature;
+• \(\Delta\)Cp = change in heat capacity of the reaction (J/mol·K), assumed to be constant with temperature;

 Suggestion: